drBenway/pixi-vn-wiki/start/transition.md

     priority?: UPDATE_PRIORITY,
 ): Promise<void> {
     let oldCanvasAlias: string | undefined = undefined
-    // if exist a canvas element with the same alias, then the image is replaced and the first image is removed after the effect is done if (canvas.find(alias)) {
+    // if exist a canvas component with the same alias, then the image is replaced and the first image is removed after the effect is done if (canvas.find(alias)) {
         oldCanvasAlias = alias + "_temp_disolve"
-        // so is necessary to change the alias of the old canvas element
+        // so is necessary to change the alias of the old canvas component
-        // and remove the old canvas element after the effect is done canvas.editAlias(alias, oldCanvasAlias)
+        // and remove the old canvas component after the effect is done canvas.editAlias(alias, oldCanvasAlias)
     }